-Sister Shu Chen Wu was born in Feng Yuan, Taiwan and is the oldest of two brothers and a sister.
-She received a diploma in elementary education in Tai Pei Teachers College and taught for 14 years including teaching religious education.
-During this time Shu Chen also was secretary of the Asian Credit Union in her parish and did ministry at a leprosarium in Taipei, Taiwan.
+Sister Shu Chen was born in Feng Yuan, Taiwan.
+She received a Degree in Elementary Education from Tai Pei Teachers College In 1981 and taught for 14 years before entering Maryknoll.
+During this time, Sister Shu Chen also served as Secretary for the Asian Credit Union in her Parish and did ministry at a leprosarium in Taipei, Taiwan.

-In 2001 she became Director of Cultural Orientation at the Maryknoll Language School in Cochabamba, Bolivia where she served six years at the Centro Misionero Maryknoll en America Latina (Maryknoll Mission Center in Latin America) which includes the Language School.
-She is liaison for students from the States and other countries who are going to work in Latin America or with the growing Hispanic population in the United States, linking them with Bolivian families where they can live and experience the Bolivian culture and practice their Spanish.
-Sister Shu Chen is part of a team at the Institute which offers orientation to Latin American history and the reality, including church history as well as cultural orientation.
-With a challenging mixture of nationalities and ethnic groups all strive for a community which respects each culture, an experience of mutual learning.
+In 2001, she became Director of Cultural Orientation at the Maryknoll Language School in Cochabamba, Bolivia where she served six years at the Centro Misionero Maryknoll en America Latina (Maryknoll Mission Center in Latin America) which included the Language School.
+She was liaison for students from the States and other countries who were planning to work in Latin America or with the growing Hispanic population in the United States, linking them with Bolivian families where they lived and experienced the Bolivian culture and practiced their Spanish.
+Sister Shu Chen was part of a team at the Institute which offered orientation to Latin American history and the reality, including church history as well as cultural orientation.
+With a challenging mixture of nationalities and ethnic groups all strove for a community which respected each culture, an experience of mutual learning.

-Sister Shu Chen returned to the United States in 2008 to study in preparation for her appointment as Maryknoll Sisters Orientation Co-Director, effective July 1, 2009.
+In 2008, Sister Shu Chen returned to the Maryknoll Sisters Center, Maryknoll, NY to study in preparation for her assignment as Maryknoll Sisters Orientation Co-Director.

-On July 4th, 2013, Sister Shu Chen was assigned to the Central Pacific Region where she serves in the prison ministry office in the Diocese.
-Sister Shu Chen is involved in programs such as ( Bible study, Sunday service, Total Life Recovery and Pre-Transition program) in the Women Community Correction Center.
-Women Community Correction Center is in Kailua, Hawaii
+In 2013, Sister Shu Chen was assigned to the Central Pacific Region where she served in the Diocesen Prison Ministry office.
+She was involved in programs such as Bible study, Sunday service, Total Life Recovery and Pre-Transition program in the Women’s Community Correction Center in Kailua, Hawaii.